lashkinse/lashkinse/README.md

-## Hellooo!
+## Hi!
 Nice to see you here 😊
+Hello!
+I am Sergey, a Python developer.
+I enjoy working on backend development and have a good understanding of system administration.

 ## Contact me:
 <div align="center">